Polytonic/Bento/readme.md

 To update, simply run `bash bootstrap.sh` or `./bootstrap.sh`.

 ## Documentation
 Periwinkle is configured to use the [fish](http://fishshell.com/) shell.
 On first run, you should be prompted for your git credentials.
+Periwinkle uses a modified version of [Tomorrow Night Eighties](https://github.com/chriskempson/tomorrow-theme/).
 Sublime Text is the editor of choice.
-Don't forget to install a terminal theme!
 At some point I'll add OSX defaults configuration and figure out how to automate ST3 package installation ...

 ## License
 >The MIT License (MIT)